Trump Tweets Raise Speculation About Potential Flynn Pardon

 Lawyers for Flynn released internal FBI emails and handwritten notes on Wednesday documenting internal correspondence among FBI officials before Flynn's interview with the bureau.
 They contend the documents bolster their allegations that Flynn was set up to lie when he was questioned at the White House three years ago.
 The notes show the officials grappling with how best to approach Flynn, how much information to provide him during an interview and what to do if he made a false statement.

-Flynn seeks to withdraw his guilty plea to lying to the FBI and makes broad assertions of law enforcement misconduct.
+Flynn, who was among the first of the president’s aides charged in special counsel Robert Mueller’s investigation into ties between the Trump campaign and Russia, is now seeking to withdraw his guilty plea and makes broad assertions of law enforcement misconduct.
 U.S. District Judge Emmet Sullivan has rejected many of the defense arguments but has yet to rule on whether Flynn can take back his guilty plea.

 It remains unclear what bearing the documents will have on the case or how significant the judge will determine them to be.
 But Flynn has emerged as something of a cause celebre in recent months for supporters of the president, who have rallied around the retired Army lieutenant general and seized on the findings of a harshly critical watchdog report on the Russia investigation to try to cast doubt on the entire probe.